 Get to see some of the most beautiful temples in India

-In the heart of the wilderness in the state of Madhya Pradesh located in the centre of northern India lies Khajuraho.
+In the heart of the wilderness in the state of Madhya Pradesh located in the center of northern India lies Khajuraho.
 It is a place that is far from any other city and here lies an amazing complex of some of the most beautiful temples that you can see in India.
 The Khajuraho temples are known to be some of the most unique and intriguing in the world due to the thousands of enigmatic sexual sculptures that adorn the temple walls.
-Arriving to Khajuraho is not that easy but once you arrive you know it was worth the journey.
-Just wonder around the massive complex by foot or bike and your jaw will drop in amazement that man could build such perfection.
+Arriving at Khajuraho is not that easy but once you arrive you know it was worth the journey.
+Just wander around the massive complex by foot or bike and your jaw will drop in amazement that man could build such perfection.

 These temples were introduced to the western world only after a thousand years in which they were neglected, due to a massive jungle that completely covered them.
 They were discovered in the early 19th century by a British surveyor named Franklin.